 555 E. 51st Street, Chicago, IL, 60615

 The Washington Park Youth Farm is open to the public on farm stand market days.
-The on-site farm stand will be open on Wednesdays, July 13 to October 12, 2016, from 9 a.m. to 1 p.m.
+The on-site farm stand is open on Wednesdays, July through October, from 9 a.m. to 1 p.m.

 Green Youth Farm in Lake County

 Located on the border of North Chicago and Waukegan, Green Youth Farm in Lake County is the largest and oldest youth farm site, with slightly over an acre of growing space.
 In partnership with the Lake County Forest Preserve District and Preservation Foundation of Lake County, the farm is located inside the Greenbelt Forest Preserve.
 In addition to vegetable production, this site includes several apple and pear trees, a border of berry bushes and grapevines, three beehives, and a large four-bin compost system.
 The farm trains 30 youth each season, helping them build job skills while learning about healthy eating and the food justice system.
 Youth participants are responsible for planting, harvesting, and taking the fresh fruits of their labor to a weekly farm stand.

 North Lawndale Youth Farm